 Other things to consider

 Once you're connected, you can use whatever headphones you like with your smartphone.
-That might be wired, or you can use your wireless headset - as long as it's connected to your phone's audio, you'll be able to hear your TV.
+That might be wired, or you can use your Bluetooth headset - as long as it's connected to your phone's audio, you'll be able to hear your TV.

 You can continue to control your Roku using the Roku app on your phone, or you can use the regular Roku remote as you normally would, it makes no difference.
 Just remember, to increase the volume, you'll need to turn up the volume on your phone, rather than on the TV.